johngoren/charlie_apple_database_merge/README.md

-# Visible Import SQL Migration Script
+# Charlie Apple SQL Merge Script.

 # Overview
-This package is a Python command line script that reconciles two locally-run databases, Live and Production.
-It comes as a whole directory containing the main executable, Migrate.py, and its helper files, but let me know if you would prefer it be compiled into a single one-file executable.
+This package is a Python command line script that reconciles discrepancies in two locally-run databases, Live and Production.
+Some of the E-commerce data we need is in one database, and some of it is in the other.
+The result is a rapidly-written script that reassigns tens of thousands of SQL keys.

+The main executable is Migrate.py.

 # Setup